Character Scrapbook Teacher's Guide

-1. Write the following literary terms on the board: character, plot, setting, and theme.
-Define each of these terms.
-(Be sure they understand that a character is a person or an animal in literature.)
-Briefly describe the plot, setting, and major themes for the book your class is currently reading.
-Next, make a list of the main characters in the book you're reading.
+- Make a list of the main characters in the book.
 Tell students they will create online scrapbooks as a way to explore these characters.
 Through these scrapbooks, they'll explore how each of these characters contributes to the book.
-They'll discover how the characters reflect or influence the book's plot, setting, and themes.
+They will discover how the characters reflect or influence the book's plot, setting, and themes.

 - What do we know about this character?

 - What are some details about this character's appearance?

 - How would you describe this character's personality?